Is Coconut Oil Good for Your Skin? Here's What Dermatologists Say

 This protective layer helps repair cracks in the outer layers of the skin more efficiently, making it harder for harmful bacteria—such as Staphylococcus, a bacteria commonly found on the skin—to invade and cause an infection, says Friedler.

-Coconut oil also contains anti-inflammatory and antioxidant properties that, when combined with its hydrating and emollient effects, have the potential to accelerate wound healing.
+Coconut oil also contains anti-inflammatory and antioxidant properties according to the International Journal of Molecular Sciences.
+Those properties, when combined with coconut oil's hydrating and emollient effects, have the potential to accelerate wound healing.

 Should You Use Coconut Oil for Your Face?